ayatnourhachmi/ToDoTasks/README.md

-Todo
+# **Todo**

-This script serves as a simple task manager, allowing users to create, update, delete, complete, display, and search tasks.
+This script functions as a simple task organizer, allowing users to create, update, delete, complete, display, and search tasks.

-Data Storage
+### Data Storage

 Tasks are stored in a CSV file named tasks.csv.
 Each task is represented as a row in the CSV file with the following columns: